 The role of education to produce informed citizens able to take an active role at various ‘levels’ in their community and able to engage in informed and rationale debate lies at the heart of the social justification for the subject.
 There seems little doubt that the pace of technological development is accelerating (some argue that it is doing so at an exponential rate (Kurzweil, 2005)).
 While new technologies have always created a degree of concern in certain elements of society, it is noteworthy that some of the worries being expressed about imminently widespread new technologies are coming from within the technology community itself (e.g. Achenbach, 2016).
 Even if one takes a reasonably sanguine view, many of these new and emerging technologies are likely to have significant impact on society, almost certainly being disruptive (Barlex, Givens & Steeg, 2015) to many current practices in people’s personal, social and working lives [see also our Disruptive Technologies Project].
 There is clearly a need for an informed public discourse about the development and deployment of such technologies.
 This is the nub of the social argument: Enabling the public to contribute significantly and intelligently to such discourse.

-The cultural argument forces us to ask, “What are the grand narratives of design & technology?”.
+The cultural argument forces us to ask, “What are the grand narratives of design & technology?”
 There have been moments in time when the outcomes of design & technological doing and thinking have had a profound effect on human history.
-Early in the story the development of cooking, the invention and development of simple tools from flint and bone, the ability to refine ores to produce metal, the ability to grow and farm crops and livestock, the production of shelters, the development of clothing made huge differences to the quality of life.
+For example, early in this narrative the development of cooking, the invention and development of simple tools from flint and bone, the ability to refine ores to produce metal, the ability to grow and farm crops and livestock, the production of shelters, and the development of clothing made huge differences to the quality of human life.
 Basic needs could be met more easily, leaving time and energy available to develop cultural identity through a wide range of creative and commercial activities.
-Subsequently there has been a succession of technological ‘revolutions’, the industrial revolution and the information revolution being among the most recent.
-These have all been enabled by humanity’s ability to envisage what might be and take action to realize such as yet unreached circumstances.
+Subsequently there has been a succession of technological “revolutions”, the industrial revolution and the information revolution being among the most recent.
+These have all been enabled by humanity’s ability to envisage what might be and take action to realise these as yet unreached visions.
 So, any grand narratives of design & technology must consider imagination and intervention.
 Such imagining must of course be grounded in the realities of the physical universe; more and more the scientific understanding of the phenomena that constitute the physical universe underpin the interventions that result from the imagination.
 The variety and impact of the interventions are key components of the grand narratives.
-The interventions stemming from an imagined but not yet realized future reality might take many forms, with different degrees of success.
+The interventions stemming from an imagined but not yet realised future reality might take many forms, with different degrees of success.
 And inevitably any intervention will have unintended consequences beyond its intended benefit.
-The story of humanity’s interventions, their variety and consequences both intentional and accidental provide the grand narratives of design & technology.
-And they reveal the nature of the Big Ideas underpinning the subject:
+The story of humanity’s interventions, their variety and consequences both intentional and accidental provide the grand narratives of design & technology And they reveal the nature of the Big Ideas underpinning the subject:

 - Intervention in the natural and made worlds